KunkelAlexander/kunkelalexander.github.io/_posts/2025-09-28-computers-learning-bomberman-deep-q.md

 Figure 3 illustrates the neural network architecture I use in the following.
 The model is built from a stack of convolutional layers, followed by a pooling layer and a duelling head with fully connected layers.
 The pooling layer averages the spatial output of the last convolutional layer, reducing it to 64 values that serve as high-level features.

-I also tried flattening the output of the third convolution directly into a linear array with 64 × 9 × 9 elements.
-Feeding this into the fully connected layer did work, but it resulted in a layer with over ~600k parameters.
-The network then showed poor generalisation: it played well against other agents but completely failed in unseen environments such as the coin-heaven scenario (with only coins and no enemies or crates).

-Introducing the pooling layer fixed this issue by both improving generalisation and balancing the number of parameters between the convolutional and fully connected layers.
-Reducing the number of filters in the convolutional layers led to worse performance, so I consider 64 filters the minimum required for this task.

 <figure>
   <img src="{{ site.baseurl }}/assets/img/bomberle-python/15_bomberle_cnn_architecture.png"  width="100%" alt="">
   <figcaption>Figure 3: BombeRLe convolutional neural network with duelling head.
 The input state is represented as a 9 × 9 × 11 tensor, which is processed by three convolutional layers with 64 filters each.
 I use a stride of 1 to capture every input pixel, a dilation of 1 for simplicity, and 3 × 3 kernels.
 This results in approximately 6k, 18k, and 37k parameters in the first, second, and third convolutional layers, respectively.